GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

     1. Do I need to remove (rare) adapters?
     1. I don’t know if adapters have been removed or not
-    1. How do I identify and remove adapter read-through
+    1. How do I identify and remove adapter read-through?
     1. Identifying incomplete barcode/adapter removal
     1. Over aggressive trimming
     1. GC skew is outside of expected range